It’s a very clever brush, but you don’t necessarily need these features

 As you can tell there is a lot to say about this brush and I have talked about most things now, but there are a couple of other quick things to touch upon.

-A thicker, better quality case, it has this smooth, yet slightly grippy coating to it and opens up like a book.
+A thicker, better quality case than most, it has this smooth, yet slightly grippy coating to it and opens up like a book.

-Once opened, there is even a place to sit your smartphone, so you can conveniently place it and use the app when travelling.
+Once opened, there is even a place to sit your smartphone, so you can conveniently place it and use the app when traveling.

-Why does the case have a smartphone holder, but there isn’t a separate one in the box for use when you are not travelling?!
+Why does the case have a smartphone holder, but there isn’t a separate one in the box for use when you are not traveling?!